Xe/site/blog/how-i-start-rust-2020-03-15.markdown

 ### Create a tests module

-Rust allows you to create other [modules][rustmod] inside crates.
+Rust allows you to nest modules within files using the `mod` keyword.
 Create a `tests` module that will only build when testing is requested:

 [rustmod]: https://doc.rust-lang.org/rust-by-example/mod/visibility.html